shreyapalase/Quantum-Computing-coding/Day-1-Introduction/notes.md

  Unlike classical computers that use bits(0 or 1) ,quantum computers uses  qubits which cam exist in multiple state at once.

  ## 2.What is a Qubit?
- A qubit is the basic unit of quantum information.Unlike a classical bit: a.classical bit can be either 0 or 1. b.a qubit can be superposition of 0 and 1 at the same time.
+ A qubit is the basic unit of quantum information.Unlike a classical bit:
+ 1. classical bit can be either 0 or 1.
+ 2. a qubit can be superposition of 0 and 1 at the same time.
  Mathematically ,a qubit is represented as:
  ∣Ψ⟩=α∣0⟩+β∣1⟩
  Where: